mattrjones77/tickets-and-ticket-lifecycle/README.md

 Observe & Address the Ticket
 - Adjust the ticket description accordingly to the situation
    - Priority: Emergency
    - Department: System Administrators
    - SLA Plan: SEV-A
    - Assign the ticket to an Admin agent

 <p>
 <img src="https://i.imgur.com/5HaVD7a.png" height="40%" width="40%" alt=""/>
 </p>

 Resolve the Ticket
--
+- Use the messaging system to coordinate with System Administrators
+- Change the Ticket Status to "Resolved"
+- Note that this ticket has been moved to your "Closed" tickets

 <p>
 <img src="https://i.imgur.com/8QEjLmL.png" height="40%" width="40%" alt=""/>
 </p>

+Feel free to work any other tickets you have created and adjust the settings as you wish!